• Home

 4. New Dawn Rose

-New Dawn rose is a prolific climber, and that’s why I chose it for my garden pergola.
-I have had it for around 3 years.
+New Dawn rose is a prolific climber among country garden roses, and that’s why I chose it for my garden pergola.
+I have had this climbing rose for around 3 years.

 new dawn rose climber on pergola